opensearch-project/project-website/_posts/2025-05-09-improve-opensearch-cluster-performance.md

 For hardware separation between indexing and search workloads, we've introduced a new **search node role**.
 Primary shards and write replicas can be allocated to any node with the `data` role, while search replicas are allocated only to nodes with the `search` role.
 Nodes with the search role act as dedicated search-serving nodes.

-The following diagram shows how data and search workloads are separated across node types in the cluster:
+The following diagram shows an OpenSearch cluster with two coordinator nodes, two data nodes, and two search nodes, forming an indexing fleet and a search fleet.
+The index includes one primary shard, one write replica, and two search replicas.
+The primary shard and write replica are assigned to the data nodes, while the search replicas are assigned to the search nodes.

+Each component is configured to perform the following:

+- The remote store stores segment files and transaction logs.
+All replicas—including the write replica and search replicas download segments from the remote store.
+- The primary shard writes both segments and transaction logs to the remote store.
+- The write replica downloads segments after the primary completes writing.
+- The search replicas continuously poll the remote store for new segments.

 ![OpenSearch cluster architecture for search and indexing separation](/assets/media/blog-images/2025-05-09-search-index-separation/rw-separation-architecture.png)

 ## Benefits

 Separating indexing and search workloads provides the following benefits:

-- **Parallel and isolated processing**: Improve throughput and predictability by isolating indexing and search.
+* **Parallel and isolated processing**: Improve throughput and predictability by isolating indexing and search.
-- **Independent scalability**: Scale indexing and search independently by adding data or search nodes.
+* **Independent scalability**: Scale indexing and search independently by adding `data` or `search` nodes.
-- **Failure resilience**: Indexing and search failures are isolated, improving availability.
+* **Failure resilience**:  Indexing and search failures are isolated, improving availability.
-- **Cost efficiency and performance**: Use specialized hardware—compute-optimized for indexing, memory-optimized for search.
+* **Cost efficiency and performance**: Use specialized hardware—compute-optimized for indexing, memory-optimized for search.
-- **Tuning flexibility**: Optimize performance settings like buffers and caches independently for indexing and search.
+* **Tuning flexibility**: Optimize performance settings like buffers and caches independently for indexing and search.
+* **Failure isolation**: Indexing and search issues are separated, which helps troubleshoot failures
+* **Scalable design**: Scale indexing and search independently of each other

 ## Enabling indexing and search separation